Programmer25X/Programmer25X/README.md

 <p align="center">Hello, I am Dennis.👋</p>

-<p align="center">I am a first-year BSc (Hons) Computer Science for Games student 🎮 at <a href="https://www.brighton.ac.uk/index.aspx">University of Brighton</a>, interested in scripting game mechanics and systems in C# and C++, as well as creating webpages by using HTML5, CSS3 and JavaScript.</p>
+<p align="center">I am a second-year BSc (Hons) Computer Science for Games student 🎮 at <a href="https://www.brighton.ac.uk/index.aspx">University of Brighton</a>, interested in scripting game mechanics and systems in C# and C++, as well as creating webpages by using HTML5, CSS3 and JavaScript.</p>

 <p align="center">I started programming by learning the fundamentals of C#.
 After learning the fundamentals, I explored advanced concepts, including scripting game mechanics and systems in Unity, and created small applications and games using Windows Forms.
 Since then, I have continued to hone my programming knowledge and skills by challenging myself by developing my own game mechanics and systems in C# and C++.</p>